sydni/workshop/README.md

 ### run!

-Now type `react-native run-ios` to see your basic app run in an iOS simulator!
+Now type `react-native run-ios` in to the terminal to see your basic app run in an iOS simulator!

 You'll also now see another terminal window titled "React Packager" open.
 It'll instruct you to keep it open while you're developing any javascript projects - please follow said advice!

 ## let's build a few React Native apps:

+### basic

+How about we begin with an insanely simple app - something so straightforward you won't even have to break a sweat.
+Not only will you not have to write a single line of code, the app is sitting right there, in front of you!

+Yup, if you want a really simple app, then look no further than what you saw upon typing `react-native run-ios` in to the terminal for the first time.

+Simple though the app may be, it does present a nice oppurtunity to have a look at some basic React Native code.

+Open up the app's code in Atom (type `Atom .` in to the terminal while in the `GoingNative` directory).

 ## For future reference:

-### a note on react-native workflow
+### a note on React Native workflow

 While most conventional iOS apps are developed exclusively through Xcode, and tested there as well, you'll probably want to take a different approach with react-native - unless, that is, you're in the truly infinitesimal minority that enjoys coding javascript in Xcode.